yvesgurcan/adventure/about-you.md

 "Nice to meet you, <span id="name"></span>.
-I'm happy you came here.
+I'm happy you came and knocked.
 What brings you here?"

 <form target="/about-you-thanks">
     <div class="centered" style="max-width: 600px; width: 100%">